uthvah/locksidian/README.md

 # Locksidian

 Locksidian is an add-on for the Obsidian note-taking app that adds a password prompt when entering your vault.
+You can find my blog post on it [here](https://uthvah.substack.com/p/locksidian-enhancing-note-security).

 **This plugin does NOT add local file protection**